Henry James: Major novels

 The second period of James's career, which extends from the publication of The Portrait of a Lady through the end of the 19th century, features less popular novels, including The Princess Casamassima, published serially in The Atlantic Monthly in 1885–1886, and The Bostonians, published serially in The Century during the same period.
 This period also featured James's celebrated Gothic novella, The Turn of the Screw (1898).

 The third period of James's career reached its most significant achievement in three novels published just around the start of the 20th century: The Wings of the Dove (1902), The Ambassadors (1903), and The Golden Bowl (1904).
 Critic F. O. Matthiessen called this "trilogy" James's major phase, and these novels have certainly received intense critical study.
-The second-written of the books, The Wings of the Dove, was the first published because it was not serialized.
+The second-written of the books, The Wings of the Dove, was the first published because it was not serialised.
 This novel tells the story of Milly Theale, an American heiress stricken with a serious disease, and her impact on the people around her.
 Some of these people befriend Milly with honourable motives, while others are more self-interested.
 James stated in his autobiographical books that Milly was based on Minny Temple, his beloved cousin, who died at an early age of tuberculosis.
 He said that he attempted in the novel to wrap her memory in the "beauty and dignity of art".